 As for talk time, you can expect about 3.5 hours while the charging case can provide about 24 hours of total listening time according to Apple.

-Away from the power features, both devices come with Apple’s H1 chipset which translates to a similar performance from both devices.
+Away from the power features, both devices come with Apple’s H1 chipset which translates to a similar performance for both devices.

 Depending on what you want, active noise cancellation with a great immersive audio experience or facing constant distraction from your lousy colleague – the choice is yours.